-Persistent storage for database tables (tuples) and indexes is compacted when fragmentation reaches a set percentage of total memory.
-Compaction eliminates fragmentation and allows memory to be returned to the operating system as the database volume changes.
+By performing compaction of tuple storage incrementally through short single-partitioned transactions, excess unused space can be recovered without impacting the ongoing database workload.
 At the same time, storage for variable data such as strings and varbinary data greater than 63 bytes in length is being managed as a pool of resources.
 Free memory in the pool is not immediately returned to the operating system.
 VoltDB holds and reuses memory that is allocated but unused for these objects.

-The consequence of these changes is that when you delete rows, the allocated memory for VoltDB (as shown by RSS) may go up during the delete operation (to allow for the undo buffer), but then it will go down - by differing amounts - based on the type of content that is deleted.
+The consequence of these operations is that when you delete rows, the allocated memory for VoltDB (as shown by RSS) may go up during the delete operation (to allow for the undo buffer), but then it will go down - by differing amounts - based on the type of content that is deleted.
 Memory for tuples not containing large strings or binary data is returned to the operating system quickly.
 Memory for large string and binary data is not returned but is held for later reuse.